tekapo/show-current-template/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+A WordPress plugin which shows the current template file name, the current theme name and included template files' name in the tool bar.

 == Description ==
 A WordPress plugin which shows the current template file name, the current theme name and included template files' name in the tool bar.
 If you like this plugin, <a href="https://wp.tekapo.com/is-my-plugin-useful/">you can buy me a coffee! ;-)</a>